-You can definitely make the Popover Batter a day in advance and store in the refrigerator in an airtight container.
+You can definitely make the Popover batter a day in advance and store in the refrigerator in an airtight container.
 Before baking, allow the batter to stand at room temperature for 30 minutes and then stir prior to dividing among the popover pan wells.

 Bake as directed.

-CAN POPOVERS BE REHEATED
+CAN THEY BE REHEATED

 Popovers are best served right from the oven, but can be kept warm by arranging on a baking sheet and storing in a warm oven until ready to serve.